jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 The implications of fill medium selection extend to current testing standards and certification procedures.
 Standards such as #gls("iso") 11119-3:2020 @11119_3_ISO, a globally recognized standard, specifically address pressure testing verification procedures in Section 8.5.1.1 and explicitly permits the use of water as a fill medium.
 The results of the proposed statistical analysis could provide valuable insights for these standardization procedures and could be communicated to the International Organization for Standardization.

 This concern is further exemplified by current testing practices at the European Union's high-pressure gas tank testing facility (GasTeF) in the Netherlands.
 According to @Cebolla2019, helium and nitrogen serve as fill media for testing purposes.
 Although these gases are used as substitutes for hydrogen, they possess different material properties.
-The disparity between testing and operational conditions could lead to significant safety implications.
+The disparity between testing and operational conditions could lead to crucial safety implications.
 The certification tests using water or alternative gases might approve structures that can withstand higher bending moments and curvatures than they could when filled with hydrogen during actual operation.
 This discrepancy could lead to the certification of structures with inadequate safety margins for their intended operational use with hydrogen.